Selecting The Right Portable Wire Feeder

 In selecting a wire feeder, allow for flexibility, growth and future needs.
 Don't make the mistake of just thinking about how you're using your welder now.
 Instead, think about how you'll be using it three or five years from now.
 Consider a wire feeder a long-term investment and make some calculated projections.

-It's always a good idea to discuss your specific needs with your distributor, who can direct you toward specific models that include the functions and abilities you'll need.
-If you're buying for the first time, your distributor can help you find a wire feeder that you'll be able to tailor to your specific application.
-If you've been in the business for years and you're experiencing feeding or maintenance problems, this may be the right time to look into upgrading your feeder-and your productivity and profitability.
+Discuss your needs with your distributor, who can direct you toward models that include the functions and abilities you'll need.
+Distributors can help first-time buyers find a wire feeder that you can tailor to your specific application.
+If you're experiencing issues with you current feeder, it may be time to upgrade your feeder — and your profitability.